 One of the most useful resources for planning your trip to the North Carolina mountains for fall color is Explore Asheville’s Fall Color Map & Fall Leaves Schedule.

-Follow the above link, and drag the red dot on the time line to see the projected peak color, starting in October, move across the mountains.
+Follow the above link, and drag the red dot on the time line to see the projected peak color, starting in late September, move across the mountains.
 The actual dates depend on weather conditions, and Explore Asheville might tweak the map as the season progresses, but bottom line: at the highest elevations, visit in early October, and in lower elevations peak leaf watching dates are probably from late October to early/mid November.

 You might also find the foliage map on smokymountains.com/fall-foliage-map useful for visualizing when different places will start to experience fall colors.

 All of the drives described below start in or near Asheville, which is about a two hour drive from Charlotte.
+All of these routes are from ExploreAsheville.com and used with permission.

 Early Fall Scenic Drives in the North Carolina Mountains